Skip to main content

 Status: Supported for use via the One Wales Medicines process

-Using the agreed starting and stopping criteria dabrafenib (Taflinar®) and trametinib (Mekinist®) in combination can be made available within NHS Wales for the treatment of inoperable anaplastic thyroid cancer with the BRAF V600E variant.
+Using the agreed starting and stopping criteria dabrafenib (Tafinlar®) and trametinib (Mekinist®) in combination can be made available within NHS Wales for the treatment of inoperable anaplastic thyroid cancer with the BRAF V600E variant.

 Providers should consult the relevant guidelines on prescribing unlicensed medicines before any off-label medicines are prescribed.